bloominstituteoftechnology/node-db3-guided/README.md

 };
 ```

+Run the seed files by typing: `npx knex seed:run`.

 Run the API and test it out from Postman, all endpoints should still work, only now they are working with the new database we created using migrations and seeding.

 **wait for students to catch up, use a `yes/no` poll to let students tell you when they are done**